About Mardi Gras

 With the right preparation and the proper mindset, Mardi Gras can be a safe, fun holiday that does not threaten your sobriety.
 However, because you can’t plan for every possibility, there is always a chance that you will face a trigger on Mardi Gras.

 If you find yourself struggling to stay clean at an event or even in your own home, be sure to reach out for the help you need immediately.
-Contact your peer sponsor or another resource available within the recovery community to find support and avoid relapse.
+Contact your peer sponsor or another resource available within the recovery community, such as a alcohol addiction treatment center, to find support and avoid relapse.